diemmylelelele/chatroom_project/README.md

 python -m server.main
 ```

-2) Start one or more clients (each in its own PowerShell window):
+2) Start one or more clients (each in its own PowerShell window/terminal):

 ```
 python -m client.main --user user1